-The leaning buildings in Amsterdam would indicate that the city’s on a bit of a tilt.
+The leaning houses in Amsterdam would indicate that the city’s on a bit of a tilt.
 And, if you’re wondering, no I didn’t partake of anything I shouldn’t have in its infamous coffee shops.
 Well maybe just the odd glass of red….

-Leaning Houses Amsterdam
+Leaning Houses in Amsterdam

-These houses have very narrow, steep staircases and, in times gone by, in a city prone to flooding, it would have been impossible to quickly shift goods and possessions of any value to the higher floors.
+These houses have very narrow, steep staircases.
+In times gone by, in a city prone to flooding, it would have been impossible to quickly shift goods and possessions of any value to the higher floors.

-Many of the leaning buildings in Amsterdam have a cantilevered beam and hook protruding from the gable at roof height.
+So, why do Amsterdam’s buildings have hooks?
+Many of Amsterdam’s leaning buildings have a cantilevered beam and hook protruding from the gable at roof height.
 These would be used to winch possessions, and merchandise in the case of warehouses, to the upper levels.

 The gables to which the winch and pulleys are attached hint at some of the history of the buildings and the trades that were carried out there.
 The gabled architecture gradually evolved from simple ‘triangle’ and ‘stepped’ gables to more decorative ‘neck’ and ‘’bell’ gables.

-Why are the houses in Amsterdam so narrow?
+Why are Amsterdam Houses so narrow?

 Due to the instability of the land planning laws in the 15th century were strict.
 Planning required that facades be built of lightweight materials with large windows to reduce weight.

 During the 17th century the city became more prosperous and with that wider, double-fronted merchant houses sprung up along the Gentlemen’s Canal and Golden Bend with elaborate gables and statuary.